inkstitch/inkstitch/collections/_docs/en/004-010-stroke-tools.md

 - Enable **Trim jump stitches** to use trims instead of jump stitches.
 Trim commands are added to the SVG, so you can modify/delete as you see fit.
 - Enable **Preserve order of running stitches** if you prefer to keep your former order.

+## Outline {#outline}
+This extension helps reconstruct an original  object when one only has  the  stitch file, but  not the svg design file.
+Select one (or several) stitch object (usually from a fill), and this extension will try to find the outline.
+Best way to use it is to allow live preview and change the ratio via the scroll bar to find the best value for the given object.

 ## Convert Satin to Stroke